NJIT Highlanders: Recognitions

 NJIT's men's basketball program set the record of the most winless team in D-I history in the 2007–2008 season with a losing streak of 51 games, breaking Sacramento State’s old D-I record.
 This acknowledgment has given NJIT's athletic program national recognition for futility.
 The unofficial NCAA record was set during NJIT's second NCAA Division I transitional season.
-It came despite a promising 5–24 debut Division I transitional season (2006–07) du4ing which the team won its first two matches (away and home).
+It came despite a promising 5–24 debut Division I transitional season (2006–07) during which the team won its first two matches (away and home).
 With a new head coach (Jim Engles), an entirely new coaching staff and additional new recruits, the NJIT men's basketball team ended the 51-game losing streak on January 21, 2009, with a 61–51 win over the Bryant Bulldogs and finished the 2008–09 season with a 1–30 record.
 The Highlanders improved the following season (2009–10) and ended with a 10–21 record during its first official NCAA Division I season.

 NJIT currently holds three NCAA Division I men's basketball reclassifying records: